 It depends on what you are trying to do, but I managed on about that comfortably.
 If you have sorted out things like a rail pass and such before hand then should be fine.
 Backpackers I stayed in were like $30 US for a bed in a dorm room, and generally I was paying < $10 a meal.
 More interesting food can often cost more of course.
 Most of the things I went to see didn't cost much to get into, biggest costs that aside really were transport. almost 8 years ago

 I reckon that'll be ok.
 No doubt accommodation will be the biggest slice of this.
 If you are planning on traveling around a bit, buy a japan rail pass BEFORE you arrive in japan and it's much cheaper! http://www.japanrailpass.net/eng/en001.html

-Food is one of the great surprises of the country: both supremely delicious and very economical. about 6 years ago
+Food is one of the great surprises of the country: both supremely delicious and very economical. almost 8 years ago

 It will totally depend on what you have planned.

 I found public transport was the most expensive part of my recent trip and it pays to pay a little bit extra for better food.

 But with the current conversion of 100.00 USD = 8,861.05 JPY that would be pushing it to really enjoy the country in my opinion.